Pinchas (Phinehas / Dark Skinned)

 God Honors Those Who Honor Him

 After the devastation of this plague, the Lord commanded that a census be taken.
+It would be the second; the first one was taken after their deliverance from Egypt almost 40 years earlier.

-Like a shepherd whose flocks have been depleted by an attack of wolves, when the catastrophe is over, the shepherd lovingly counts his sheep to determine how many are left alive.
+Like a shepherd, whose flocks have been depleted by an attack of wolves, when the catastrophe is over, the shepherd lovingly counts his sheep to determine how many are left alive.
 (Rashi)

 As well, the census would help prepare each tribe to receive their fair share of inheritance once they enter their promised land.